KaveriBridge/science/10th/electricity/exercises.md

 #### 14. Compare the power used in the 2 Ω resistor in each of the following circuits:
 * (i) a 6 V battery in series with 1 Ω and 2 Ω resistors
 * (ii) a 4 V battery in parallel with 12 Ω and 2 Ω resistors.
+#### 15. Two lamps, one rated 100 W at 220 V, and the other 60 W at 220 V, are connected in parallel to electric mains supply.
+What current is drawn from the line if the supply voltage is 220 V?
+#### 16. Which uses more energy, a 250 W TV set in 1 hr, or a 1200 W toaster in 10 minutes?
+#### 17. An electric heater of resistance 8 Ω draws 15 A from the service mains 2 hours.
+Calculate the rate at which heat is developed in the heater.
+#### 18. Explain the following.
+* (a) Why is the tungsten used almost exclusively for filament of electric lamps?
+* (b) Why are the conductors of electric heating devices, such as bread-toasters and electric irons, made of an alloy rather than a pure metal?
+* (c) Why is the series arrangement not used for domestic circuits?
+* (d) How does the resistance of a wire vary with its area of cross-section?
+* (e) Why are copper and aluminium wires usually employed for electricity transmission?